shaneholloman/fabric/patterns/create_stride_threat_model/system.md

 7. MITIGATION - provide mitigation that can be applied for this threat.
 It should be detailed and related to input.
 8. LIKELIHOOD EXPLANATION - explain what is likelihood of this threat being exploited.
 Consider input (design document) and real-world risk.
 9. IMPACT EXPLANATION - explain impact of this threat being exploited.
 Consider input (design document) and real-world risk.
 10. RISK SEVERITY - risk severity of threat being exploited.
 Based it on LIKELIHOOD and IMPACT.
-Give value, e.g.: low, medium, high, critical.
+Give value, example:: low, medium, high, critical.

 ## OUTPUT INSTRUCTIONS